Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Methodology

 \subsection{Sampled Dynamic Neighborhood (SDN)}

+Given a proto-action $\hat a$, SDN constructs a Chebyshev-constrained search region and applies distance-based stochastic sampling within that region.
+Utilizing the critic for action selection, SDN enables efficient inference in high-dimensional action spaces.
+We visualize SDN in Fig.~\ref{fig:sdn} and Algorithm~\ref{alg:sdn}.

-In large action spaces, identifying the optimal action $a^\star$ effectively requires solving two sub-problems: finding the promising region of the state-action space, and identifying the specific optimal discrete action within that region.
-Standard methods often conflate these steps or rely on intractable $k$-nearest neighbor lookups \citep{dulac2015}.
+\textbf{Motivation.} In large action spaces, identifying the optimal action $a$ effectively requires solving two sub-problems: finding the promising region of the state-action space, and identifying the specific optimal discrete action within that region.
+Previous methods have three shortcomings: i) Simple rounding is empirically incapable of translating proto-actions to optimal discrete actions \citep{hasselt2009}. ii) Deterministic lookup methods rely on pre-computed distance tables and lack stochastic exploration \citep{dulac2015}. iii) Grid-based stochastic search methods only explore along rigid grid lines of the action space, lacking volumetric support \citep{akkerman2024dynamic}.

+These shortcomings motivate us to interpret $\hat a$ as a \emph{principled prior} for a volumetric stochastic action search: it contains information about the actor's action selection preferences, which we use to search its discrete neighborhood for $a$.

 \textbf{Mechanism.} Adopting the continuous-discrete mapping paradigm of \citet{hasselt2009}, our actor $\varphi_\theta(s)$ operates in the relaxed space $\calA'$, outputting a continuous \textit{proto-action} $\hat{a}$ that serves as the center of mass for a high-value region.
 As introduced by \citet{dulac2015}, the critic then acts as a local selector to refine this coarse estimate.
-We construct a dynamic neighborhood $\calB(\hat{a})$ around $\hat{a}$ bounded by a Chebyshev radius $L$ (as motivated in Sec.~\ref{sec:theory_design}).
-To avoid the combinatorial explosion associated with enumerating all integer points in this hypercube, we approximate the neighborhood via probabilistic sampling.
-We visualize SDN in Fig.~\ref{fig:sdn} and Algorithm~\ref{alg:sdn}.
+In contrast to previous approaches, we construct a dynamic neighborhood $\calB(\hat{a})$ around $\hat{a}$ bounded by a Chebyshev radius $L$, chosen for its dimensional invariance.
+When the action space dimensionality $N$ increases, standard Euclidean ($L_2$) radii must grow with $\sqrt{N}$ to encompass a fixed volume of independent coordinate variations, leading to vanishing sampling density.
+In contrast, Chebyshev ($L_\infty$) radii remain invariant of $N$, ensuring that sampling probabilities remain non-vanishing even as $N \rightarrow \infty$, formalized in App.~\ref{app:chebyshev_invariance}.